Further System Administration

 HTTPS connectivity for mDIS can be achieved with a set of free tools and services, as explained below.

-However, at this time, only insecure HTTP is supported out-of-the-box.
+However, at this time, only insecure HTTP is supported out of the box.
 HTTPS needs some extra work done by the mDIS administrator.

 HTTPS with LetsEncrypt.org

-When installing and configuring HTTPS support for mDIS with certificates from LetsEncrypt.org, the mDIS instance must be connected to the public internet at least once, to automatically sign the server certificate.
+When installing and configuring HTTPS support for mDIS with certificates from LetsEncrypt.org, the mDIS instance must be connected to the public internet at least once to automatically sign the server certificate.

 Certificate renewal is necessary every three months.